How to fit roman blinds

-The following tips on how to hang Roman blinds are particularly useful to home-owners who purchased these window treatments on online sites and, thus, missed out on the free installation service.
+The following tips on how to hang Roman blinds are particularly useful to homeowners who purchased these window treatments on online sites and, thus, missed out on the free installation service.
 But anybody who wants to hang Roman blinds can also keep these steps and tips in mind.

 The steps for each type of placement will vary for obvious reasons.
 Be sure to read the instructions for hanging the Roman blinds, if possible, since these window treatments may have special steps.
 Keep the tools for the activity within easy reach, too.

-• Place the blinds outside of the recess in case you want to prevent light from entering into the room (i.e., in a dark room or a night nursery).
+- Place the blinds outside of the recess in case you want to prevent light from entering into the room (i.e., in a dark room or a night nursery).
 Check that the window frame can actually bear the weight of the Roman shades.

-• Place the blinds inside the recess in case of a deep window frame or windowsill.
+- Place the blinds inside the recess in case of a deep window frame or windowsill.

 Basically, hanging the Roman blinds via an interior mount means attaching the shades to the "ceiling" portion of the window frame.
 In contrast, an exterior mount means attaching the shades to the "walls" of the window frame, which can either on the left or side window.

-• Check that the interior of the window frame is level; use a level to determine it.
+- Check the frame - Check that the interior of the window frame is level; use a level to determine it.
 Attach a small shim on the ceiling in case the frame is uneven.

-• Take the blinds out of their packaging but keep them bunched up.
+- Check the blinds against the frame - Take the blinds out of their packaging but keep them bunched up.
 Hold them up to where you want to hang them on the inside of the window frame.

-• Mark the Roman blinds' location on the window frame and the brackets on the shades; use a carpenter's pencil.
+- Mark the blinds - Mark the Roman blinds' location on the window frame and the brackets on the shades; use a carpenter's pencil.
 The spacing between brackets should be about 3 inches from each side of the shade.
 Set aside the blinds.

-• Install the Roman blinds.
-Click the brackets in place, slide the blinds' top forward to snap the brackets, and secure them to the frame.
+- Install the roman blinds - Click the brackets in place, slide the blinds' top forward to snap the brackets, and secure them to the frame.
 Test the fit by adjusting the shades (i.e., pulling on the cord or drawstring).
 A child safety lock away wand can be used to reduce the risk of accidents when blinds are being in children's or vulnerable people's rooms/homes.

 Of course, it is important to check that the installed Roman shades will actually look good and operate well.